Peter Bergen: Podcast

 In early 2023, Bergen began hosting In the Room with Peter Bergen, a podcast covering global security issues—including subjects such as artificial intelligence, conflicts in the Middle East, and election integrity.
 Executive-produced by Alison Craiglow, the show featured both multi-guest discussions and one-on-one interviews; participants included, Thomas Friedman, Clarissa Ward, Fareed Zakaria, David Petraeus, Robert F. Kennedy Jr., Admiral William "Bill" McRaven, Anne Applebaum and Patrick Radden Keefe.
-The podcast received coverage on CNN, The Guardian, The Hill, NPR, Politico, Rolling Stone, and USA Today, It won a Sigma Chi Delta Award for "Best Conversational Podcast" and Signal Award Best News & Politics series podcast, Gold Award in 2024.
+The podcast received coverage on CNN, The Guardian, The Hill, NPR, Politico, Rolling Stone, and USA Today, It won a Sigma Chi Delta Award for "Best Conversational Podcast" and Signal Award for Best News & Politics series podcast, Gold Award in 2024.

 Journalism

 Bergen has reported on al-Qaeda, Afghanistan, Pakistan, Iraq, ISIS and counterterrorism and homeland security for a variety of American newspapers and magazines including The New York Times, The Los Angeles Times, Foreign Affairs, The Washington Post, Wall Street Journal, The Atlantic, Rolling Stone, Time, The Nation, The National Interest, Mother Jones, Newsweek, and Vanity Fair.
-He writes a column for CNN.com.
+He has written some five hundred articles for CNN.com.

 His story on extraordinary rendition for Mother Jones was part of a package of stories nominated for a 2008 National Magazine Award.
 He has written for newspapers and magazines around the world such as The Guardian, The Times, The Daily Telegraph, International Herald Tribune, Prospect, El Mundo, La Repubblica, The National, Die Welt, and Der Spiegel.

 In 2015, Seymour Hersh criticized Bergen for "view[ing] himself as the trustee of all things Bin Laden" after Bergen wrote a piece for CNN.com disputing what he called Hersh's revisionist account in the London Review of Books about the raid that killed bin Laden.
 Bergen wrote that Hersh's account was "a farrago of nonsense that is contravened by a multitude of eyewitness accounts, inconvenient facts and simple common sense."